simpleviewinc/mongolayer/README.md

 	* `limit` - `number` - `optional` - Number of records to retrieve.
 	* `skip` - `number` - `optional` - Number of records to skip before retrieving records.
 	* `maxSize` - `number` - `optional` - Enforce a maxSize at query time to prevent large data sets from being inadvertently returned, returns an Error if violated.
-	* `castDocs` - `boolean` - `default true` - *RECOMMENDED false* If false it will not convert the returned docs into instanceof model.Document.
-This means virtuals are not accessible, unless you specify them in your fields object.
-Usable for performance or simplicity purposes when returning incomplete models.
+	* `castDocs` - `boolean` - `default true` - *RECOMMENDED false*.
+If true it will convert the returned docs into instanceof model.Document, allowing access to virtuals.
+If false, only virtuals mentioned in the fields object are accessible, which is the recommendataion!
 	* `hooks` - `array` - `optional` - Array of hooks to run.
 See [hooks documentation](#runtime_hooks) for syntax.
 	* `count` - `boolean` - `default false` - If true it will return an object with `{ count : count, docs : docs }` including the full count that matches the query (not just count of returned docs).
 * `cb` - `function` - `required`